 If you would like to see what fairytale gardens look like, roam the Alzacar Gardens.
-Let me remind you, royal Alcazar and the Gardens were a filming location of the Game of Thrones.
+Let me remind you, royal Alcazar and the Gardens were a filming location for the Game of Thrones.

 5. CHECK OUT SEVILLE CATHEDRAL

-The cathedral has 15 doors on the 4 sides, 80 chapels … and it represents an architectural masterpiece.
+The cathedral has 15 doors on 4 sides, and 80 chapels … and it represents an architectural masterpiece.

 UNESCO declared it a World Heritage Site.
 So, it’s obvious why visiting one of the greatest cathedrals is one of the top things to do in Seville.

 Get your priority access to Seville’s Cathedral and book Alcázar and Cathedral Guided Tour & Priority Access in Seville